 Chocolate Hazelnut Bars.
-Rich, fudgy chocolate topping over a buttery hazelnut crust.
+Rich, chocolate topping – something in between a custard, a ganache and a fudge – over a buttery hazelnut crust.
+Not your average, everyday cookie bar or brownie.

 That bag of hazelnut flour led to this recipe.
 Nut meals make great crusts with delicious taste and texture for bars and pies.
 Plus it’s simple as simple can be.
 Combine ingredients, cut in butter and bake.

 I’ve made this rich & creamy chocolate topping before for desserts and it never ceases to amaze me.
 Throw together a few simple ingredients and it truly transforms.
 Not quite a custard, nor a ganache, nor a fudge – it falls somewhere in between the three.
-It’s a simple chocolate recipe that you can find plenty of other uses for.
+It’s a simple chocolate recipe that you can find plenty of other uses for in your baking creations.

 You’ll think the chocolate layer looks rather thin when topping off the hazelnut crust – trust me – it’s plenty.
 It puffs up a bit when baking and is plenty rich for the crust to topping ratio.